Peace Butera: Career

-During the Commonwealth Heads of Government Meeting 2007, which was held in Kampala, from 23 November until 25 November 2007, Queen Elizabeth II stayed at the Kampala Serena for four days.
+During the Commonwealth Heads of Government Meeting 2007, which was held in Kampala, from 23 to 25 November 2007, Queen Elizabeth II stayed at the Kampala Serena for four days.
 Chef Peace Butera was selected to prepare some of the Queen's menu items during that period.
 She has also, in the past, prepared meals for President Bill Clinton and his family.